osuosl/cs312/source/slides/03_linux_basics.rst

-  ext3, "Still ok, but not good for large filesystems" ext2, "Legacy, only useful in special use cases (i.e. use drives, /boot)" xfs, "Great performance (multi-threaded, great for large filesystems)" brtfs, "ZFS-like filesystem for Linux.
+  ext3, "Still ok, but not good for large filesystems" ext2, "Legacy, only useful in special use cases (i.e. use drives, /boot)" xfs, "Great performance (multi-threaded, great for large filesystems)" btrfs, "ZFS-like filesystem for Linux.
 Has lots of potential but not quite ready for production"

 The File System